By Paul Binsfeld, president and founder of Company Nurse, LLC, the premier nurse triage service for workers’ compensation

 Maybe a well-meaning supervisor jumps into action, sending an injured worker to the emergency room for a minor injury.
 Or, even worse, a worker sustains an injury and doesn’t seek any treatment.
-The worker’s condition is left to worsen and, as such, so is the workers’ comp claim.
-It may be too late to gather the reliable information you need to investigate the claim.
-And it becomes next to impossible to track your workplace’s accidents and thus put measures in place to prevent future ones from occurring.
+The worker’s injury condition is left to worsen and, as such, so is the workers’ comp claim.
+It may be too late to gather the reliable information you need to investigate the injury and the claim.
+And it becomes next to impossible to track your workplace’s accidents and thus put measures in place to prevent future injuries from occurring.
 Your organization is left facing a large claims volume and high costs, as well as possible litigation.

 When the right details don’t get to the right people, these problems can spiral out of control.
 But with an efficient flow of communication, workplace injuries can be properly managed.